 If you are visiting a home, you will need to look carefully at the framing and roofing.

 Indeed, it is an important item of expenditure if it must be redone.
-Redoing the roof of a house can cost up to $55,000 or $107,000 depending on the complexity of the work to be done.
+Angie’s List says, replacing the roof of a house can cost up to $5,300 or $11,000 depending on the complexity of the work to be done.
 It is therefore not something to overlook.

 If the condition seems new, ask for an invoice for the work (unless the house is new, of course), to ensure that the work has been carried out by professionals.